marcelamejiao/e-Shop/README.md

 ![Firestore](./img/firestore.png)

  Using the Context Provider and Props I could get access to each variant when the children needed access to use or modify the state variables.
-To render the shopping card I needed to use different Array iterators to give me access to the plant's stock quantity and the shopping cart quantity.
+To render the shopping cart I needed to use different Array iterators to give me access to the plant's stock quantity and the shopping cart quantity.

 I found this project a great source of learning and practice of React theory and the implementation of UseState, UseEffect, Context Provider and NoSQL Firestore database.